sthiede/Comparative_Genomics/day2_afternoon/README.md

 ```
 -->

+>i.
 Run ARIBA on input paired-end fastq reads for resistance gene identification.

 The fastq reads are placed in Abau_genomes_fastq directory.
 Enter interactive flux session, change directory to day2_after workshop directory and run the below four commands to start ARIBA jobs in background.

 ```
 iflux